emptycoder/shape-fp/docs/list.md

     [ 2, 3, 4 ]
 )
 ```
-This method provides the index of each item as an optional second parameter.
+The index of each item is provided as an optional second parameter.

 ```typescript
 assert.deepEqual(